 Disruptive Innovation.
 Paradigm Shifts.
 Higher-Order Thinking.
 You’ve heard corporate buzzwords, right?
 Every year brings its own jargon.
-Today’s word of the day: Engagement.
+Today’s buzzword of the day: Employee Engagement.

 But what might sound like more trendy corporate speak is here to stay.
 Millennials are entering the workplace in increasing numbers, and they have unique expectations.
 And you have to get serious about meeting their needs; they’ll be 75% of the global workforce by 2025.
 They require more than just yearly bonuses or a clearly defined promotion schedule—they want room for creativity, they want a strong workplace culture, and they want, you guessed it, engagement.

 But building that culture and engaging employees starts with taking action, and making an intentional effort in office.
 So get on the bandwagon and think about implementing 1, 2, or all 15 of these employee engagement activities:

 1. Enable peer-to-peer recognition: Do you want to build a culture of teamwork and collaboration?
 Allow your employees to award their peers.
 You’ll not only build morale, you'll create space for immediate feedback, reinforcing good practices and making sure your processes continually improve.